 Wills, Estate Planning & Litigation Attorneys

-At Carter DeYoung we understand that every family has different needs when it comes to estate planning.
-Whether you are drawing up a simple will, living trust, or need assistance with something more complex like inheritance or estate tax planning, our experienced estate planning attorneys will help to simplify the process.
+At Carter DeYoung we understand that every family has different needs when it comes to estate planning and/or going to court for estate-related legal issues.
+Whether you are drawing up a will, living trust, or need assistance with something more complex like inheritance tax planning or estate litigation, our experienced estate planning attorneys will help to simplify the process.

 Anticipating and planning for the death of a loved one can be a complicated and emotional process but failing to have a plan in place can lead to financial losses and complications with surviving family members.
 Our approach is personal, practical, creative and collaborative.
 We work with our clients to explain, develop and implement estate plans for all stages of life and varying levels of wealth.

 Most people use a will to leave instructions about what should happen to their property after they die.
 However, you can also use a will to name an executor, name guardians for children and their property, decide how debts and taxes will be paid, provide for pets, and serve as a backup to a living trust.
 A common misconception by many people is thinking that an abundance of assets must be accumulated before crafting a will.
 If the only thing you own is a car, you still should consider a will.